drowe67/codec2-dev/README_fdmdv.md

 ## Introduction

-A 1400 bit/s (nominal) Frequency Division Multiplexed Digital Voice (FDMDV) modem based on [1].
+A 1400 bit/s (nominal) Frequency Division Multiplexed Digital Voice (FDMDV) modem based on [FreeDV 1600 Specification](https://freedv.org/freedv-specification).
 Used for FreeDV 1600.

-The FDMDV modem was first implemented in GNU Octave, then ported to C. Algorithm development is generally easier in Octave, but for real time work we need the C version.
+The FDMDV modem was first implemented in GNU Octave, then ported to C. Algorithm development is generally easier in Octave, but for real-time work we need the C version.
 Automated units tests ensure the operation of the Octave and C versions are identical.

 ## Quickstart